Cruxial0/DatasetClassifier/README.md

 2. **Image Browser**: Central panel displays the current image for classification.
 3. **Categorization**: Assign multiple categories to each image for detailed organization.
 4. **Flexible Output**: Images are saved in both the main scoring folder and respective category folders.
-5. **Rule-based Export**: You can define your own rules and customize the export pattern
+5. **Rule-based Export**: You can define your own rules and customize the export pattern.
+6. **Customization**: Many parts of the interface can be customized to better suit your needs.

 ## Rule-based export
 With rule based export, you can define your own rules.